kodecocodes/swift-algorithm-club/Bit Set/README.markdown

   }
 ```

 Instead of a bitwise OR we now do a bitwise AND with the inverse of the mask.
 So if the mask was `00100000...0`, then the inverse is `11011111...1`.
 All the bits are 1, except for the bit we want to set to 0.
-Due to the way `&` works, this leaves all other bits alone and only changes that one to 0.
+Due to the way `&` works, this leaves all other bits alone and only changes that single bit to 0.

 To see if a bit is set we also use the bitwise AND but without inverting: